-With the smaller Class C diesel rigs, you truly can have a easy to drive RV, but all the amenities of home.
+With the smaller Class C diesel rigs, you truly can have a easy to drive RV, but with all the amenities of home.

-A Mercedes Class C RV is a great example of an upscale, yet relatively compact diesel Class C RV that is great for two people looking to find adventure on the open road.
+A Mercedes Class C RV is a great example of an upscale, yet relatively compact, diesel Class C RV that is great for two people looking to find adventure on the open road.

 If you like the bigger rigs, a Super C motorhome might fit the bill, especially if you are looking for something that has the space of a large motorhome, but has the classic Class C look.

-Class C campers offer a great way to go on a camping vacation without having to tow a travel trailer or drive a 40 foot motorhome.
+Class C campers offer a great way to go on a camping vacation without having to tow a travel trailer or drive a 40-foot motorhome.